tytydraco/yessleep/out/I_work_at_a_funeral_home_Some_of_the_dead_bodies_are_smiling_Part_1.md

-For the past two years, I’ve been working as a mortician at a funeral home in the small town of Clearwater, Pennsylvania.
+For the past two years, I’ve been working as a mortician at a funeral home in a small town.

 I actually love it here.
 I listen to lots of audiobooks, my boss is great, and I don’t mind the company of the dead.
 They’re quiet and they’re not trying to sell me something, which is a lot more than I can say for most of the living.
 I also feel like preparing the bodies for burial is an act of respect, a service to the community, something that gives my life meaning.